al-caveman/cavemancms/content_raw/God/article.md

 definition:very_long_term_proj_def
-text      :A project $p$, that is founded by founders in $\mathcal{F}$, is said
+text      :A project $p$, that is founded by founder $x$, is said to be "a very
-           to be "very long-term'' if, and only if, $p$ is expected to be profitable only after the death of the founders in $\mathcal{F}$.
+           long-term project'' if, and only if, $p$ is expected to be profitable only after the death of $x$.

 theorem:god_extends_optimization_scope
-text   :The probability of having person $x$ found a very long-term project $p$
+text   :The probability of having person $x$ found a very long-term project is
-        is higher when person $x$ believes in a fair God, than the alternative case when $x$ is Godless.
+        higher when person $x$ believes in a fair God, than the alternative case when $x$ doesn't.

 note:godmightbereal
 text:Even though this column discussed God from an atheist's perspective, it